fanluo12/LC/Graphs/README.md

 ## 1958.
 Check if Move is Legal
 We want to change (r, c) to one color such that this color be a end point of ONE good line(at least 3 cell and two end points colors are same).
 So take (rMove, cMove) stable, and search 8 directionally with dfs search.
 In dfs search, we need to calculate line length.
 While new row and col in boundaries, we grid[new row][new col] is same color with stable point, we check if length greater than 3

+## 1091.
+Shortest Path in Binary Matrix
+1. We use BFS to solve this problem and we mark visited 0 as 1 to avoid extra space
+2. We use LinkedList to store[row, col, path].
+In BFS, we poll out arr and once row and col reaches end of matrix, we return path
+3. Then search 8 directionally, once satisfy boundary criterias and [new row, new col] is 1 rather 0, we offer them to queue and mark as 1